 Our first Bay Tales Live event is open for registration.
 Join us on 23rd January for an in-depth interview with Peter James and a full show of readings, reviews, competitions and much more.
 Click on the link to register

 Hooray!
 It’s Wednesday!
 Margaret Kirk has kindly taken the time to read and review Craig Russell’s “Hyde” for us.
 Visit our Hall of Fame for more information on Margaret.
-Sign up to Friends of the Bay to read her review as well as more non-fiction and fiction from some of the best in the biz.
+Read her review as well as more non-fiction and fiction from some of the best in the biz.

 It’s Wednesday and that means it’s time for a new piece of exclusive fiction!
 This week it’s the turn of Olga Wojtas, author of the Miss Blaine’s Prefect series.
-Non-members can learn more about Olga via our Hall of Fame where you’ll find a link to her author profile.
-Sign up today to Friends of the Bay to read Olga’s article, and find lots more from some of our favourite authors.
+Learn more about Olga via our Hall of Fame where you’ll find a link to her author profile.

 And we’re live!
 Thanks to all of you who have visited the site so far.
 We hope you like what you see and keep coming back – there’ll be a new piece of fiction or non-fiction every Wednesday…so make sure you don’t miss out.